The Perfect Day Trip to Carmel: A Complete Itinerary

 If you want to see another Carmel architectural landmark, you can walk about a third of a mile past the Clinton Walker House down Scenic Road to check out the Butterfly House, designed by Francis W. Wynkoop.
 Note that neither of these homes are open to the public.

-After visiting the coast, it’s time to relax with a glass of wine.
-You have two options: either go back into town to visit one of the local wine tasting rooms, or do the quick drive inland towards Carmel Valley to visit a winery.
+If you want to go wine tasting, you have two options: either go back into town to visit one of the local wine tasting rooms, or do the quick drive inland towards Carmel Valley to visit a winery.

 For the first option, there are a ton of different wine bars in Carmel to choose from – there are over 15!
 A few highlights to consider are De Tierra Vineyards, Blair Estate, Scheid Vineyards, and Galante Vineyards.